andikleen/pmu-tools/README.md

 rtest.c and test2.c provide examples. http://halobates.de/modern-pmus-yokohama.pdf provides some additional
 general information on cycle counting.
 The techniques used with simple-pmu described there can be used with self too.

+# Licenses

+ocperf is under GPLv2, self is under the modified BSD license.

 Andi Kleen